LeahKagure/Data-Structures-Algorithms/Data Structures/Linked Lists/circular linked lists/README.md

 There are two types of circular linked lists:
 1. **Circular singly linked list** - In this one, the last node of the list contains a pointer to the first node of the list.
 It has no beginning or end.
 No NULL value is present in the next part of any node

-2. **Circular doubly linked list** - This has properties of both doubly linked lists and circular linked lists in which two consecutive elements are linked or connected by the previous and next pointer.
-The first node points to the last node by the previous pointer.

-Circular linked lists are similar to singly linked lists with the exception of connecting the last node to the first node.

 ```
 //The structure of a circular singly linked list

 struct Node {

         int value;

         //points to the next node

         struct Node *next

 };

 ```

+2. **Circular doubly linked list** - This has properties of both doubly linked lists and circular linked lists in which two consecutive elements are linked or connected by the previous and next pointer.
+The first node points to the last node by the previous pointer.

 ```
 //The structure of a circular doubly linked list